-Who is Joseph the husband of Mary?
+Who is Joseph the Husband of Mary?

-At the beginning of Jesus Christ’s ministry, Joseph, his adopted father, had probably already passed away.
+At the beginning of Jesus Christ’s ministry, Joseph, His adopted father, had probably already passed away.
 Because the average life expectancy was low and occupational accidents high, this conclusion seems rather natural.
 Those who knew Jesus Christ also knew Joseph or knew of him (John 1:45; 6:42).

 Those who knew Jesus’ Christ’s family were familiar with his mother, brothers, and sisters but do not seem to be acquainted with his father other than recognizing his occupation (John 7:3, 5; Acts 1:14; Matthew 13:55; Mark 6:3).
 Based on the best textual evidence, Jesus’ younger half-brothers were named Jacob, Joseph (Joses), Simon, and Judah, indicating that Joseph and Mary named one of their sons after Joseph.

 The New Testament preserves two references to Joseph’s occupation, both calling him a tekt?n (Matthew 13:55; Mark 6:3).
 Tekt?n has been interpreted in various ways since New Testament times, including the generally accepted terms “carpenter” or “builder.”

 He may have built household furniture or homes working specifically with lintels and joists (the main wood components in a first-century house).
 Later traditions describe his employment as “making plows and yokes” for oxen (Didache 88:8).

 Another tradition prefers interpreting the word for carpenter as a homebuilder (Gospel of James 9:3).
 Some modern scholars point out the tekt?n can also mean a stonemason.
 In a small village like Nazareth, we could expect Joseph to use his talents in various ways to support his family, including working with wood and stone.